felixpleiva/Gall_Disease_Lessonia/README.md

 # Gall disease in _Lessonia berteroana_

 This repository contains code and data needed to reproduce the manuscript: Murúa P, Patiño DJ, Leiva FP, Muñoz L, Müller DG, Küpper FC, Westermeier R, Peters AF.
 (2019).
 Gall disease in the alginophyte _Lessonia berteroana_: A pathogenic interaction linked with host adulthood in a seasonal-dependant manner.
-Algal Research
+Algal Research 39, 101435. https://doi.org/10.1016/j.algal.2019.101435.

 ## Cite the repository as:

 Murúa P, Patiño DJ, Leiva FP, Muñoz L, Müller DG, Küpper FC, Westermeier R, Peters AF.
 (2022).
 Data and code of manuscript: Gall disease in the alginophyte _Lessonia berteroana_: A pathogenic interaction linked with host adulthood in a seasonal-dependant manner.
 Zenodo.
-DOI is coming.
+10.5281/zenodo.7196035.

 ## Notes:
 All processing was done in R. The R folder contains the scripts, numbered consecutively, to reproduce the analyzes and generate the figure presented in the manuscript.
 The outputs folder contains the output files of each R scripts.